LinkSquares · Design Systems

 Most design systems live in Figma.
 But every transactional email at LinkSquares already passed through engineering, so a Figma source of truth would mean someone (usually a designer) translating into code every time.
 That recreates the bottleneck I was trying to remove.

 Code-first flipped the model.
 If components lived where engineering already shipped, designers came out of the critical path by default.
 The system was built in three layers: foundations, components, templates.
-On top of that, a plain-language generator.
-A PM or engineer could write "send an invitation to a new admin, urgent tone, with a CTA button" and the system composed it on-brand.
+It was also structured so an engineer or PM could paste the style guide into an LLM like Claude, describe the email they needed, and get back something on-brand by default.
+The LLM became the generation layer the system was designed to be used with.

 Designers extend the system when something new is needed.
 Everyone else composes from it.